These are the characters of the Frame Arms Girls franchise.

 - Why Did It Have to Be Snakes?: The Stylet in Lab Days is afraid of ghost stories.
 Ao's Stylet inherits this fear and demonstrates it in episode 6, when she has to help retrieve Ao's homework from school at night.

 Kotobukiya has launched a Cu-Poche version of her at the end of 2017, and have scheduled a No-Armor variant for release in 2018, while Desktop Army has released their own take on Baselard, who has 4 variants of hairstyles (Full Hime Cut, shoulder-length, short, and Anime Mom Ponytail).
+At the end of 2020, a more anime colour-accurate, shorter version of Baselard was revealed with a planned mid-2021 release date, built upon the Megami Device-style Machineca bodytype.

 - Attention Deficit...
 Ooh, Shiny!: Is attracted by incredibly shiny things.
 She ends up running around Ao's school stealing everything from hairclips to cafeteria silverware to a bathroom mirror